winhamwr/ci-infrastructure/README.md

     $ cat ssh_config.example >> ~/.ssh/config

-Then open your `~/.ssh/config` in your favorite text and change the following values:
+Then open your `~/.ssh/config` in your favorite text editor and change the following values:

 * `ec2_public_dns` should be whatever URL you're using to reach your instance
 * `ec2_private_key` is the path to the AWS key pair file you used to create the instance